gutieresutomasu/Where-s-B1-/README.md

 ## Where's B1?
 Biweekly Challenge

-The purpose of this project is to create a collaboratorive learning space for [System Dynamics](https://www.systemdynamics.org) enthusiasts.
+The purpose of this project is to create a collaborative learning space for [System Dynamics](https://www.systemdynamics.org) enthusiasts.
 Everyone, regardless of expertise, is welcome to participate!

 Every 2 weeks we will post an article, your task is to model the system.